Future of Science Communication Conference

 Representatives from science management

-The Future of Science Communication Conference will take place as a virtual event only.
+The Future of Science Communication Conference took place as a virtual event.